Search

 One difference between Neptune and Uranus is the level of meteorological activity.
 Uranus is visually quite bland, while Neptune's high winds come with notable weather phenomena.
 The Great Dark Spot, an Earth-sized dark marking resembling the Great Red Spot of Jupiter, disappeared in 1994 but another reappeared later.
 Unique among the gas giants is the presence of high clouds casting shadows on the opaque cloud deck below.

 In 1821, Alexis Bouvard published astronomical tables of the orbit of Uranus.
 Subsequent observations revealed substantial deviations from the tables, leading Bouvard to hypothesise some perturbing body.
 In 1843, John Couch Adams, calculated the orbit of an eighth planet that would account for Uranus' motion.
-He sent his calculations to Sir George Airy, who asked Adams for a clarification; Adams began to draft a reply but never sent it.
+He sent his calculations to Sir George Airy who dismissed them with some coolness, leading Adams to drop the subject.

-In 1846, Urbain Le Verrier, independently of Adams, produced his own calculations but also experienced difficulties in encouraging any enthusiasm in his compatriots.
+In 1846, Urbain Le Verrier, independently of Adams, reproduced his calculations but also experienced difficulties in encouraging any enthusiasm in his compatriots.
 However, in the same year, John Herschel started to champion the mathematical approach and persuaded James Challis to search for the planet.

 After much procrastination, Challis began his reluctant search in July 1846.
 However, in the mean time, Le Verrier had convinced Johann Gottfried Galle to search for the planet.
 Though still a student at the Berlin Observatory , Heinrich d'Arrest suggested that a recently drawn chart of the sky, in the region of Le Verrier's predicted location, could be compared with the current sky to seek the displacement characteristic of a planet, as opposed to a stationary star.
-Neptune was discovered that very night, September 23, 1846, within 1° of where Le Verrier had predicted it to be, and about 10° from Adams' prediction.
+Neptune was discovered that very night, September 23, 1846, within 1° of where Adams and Le Verrier had predicted it to be.
 Challis later realised that he had observed the planet twice in August, failing to identify it owing to his casual approach to the work.

 The rings of Neptune